CasparCG/client/README.md

 ## Installation

 #### Windows
 No installation required.
-Move the program to a appropriate location on your drive and start it.
+Unpack the zip file to a location on your drive and start it.
 Tested on Windows 10 x64.

 #### macOS
-Open the DMG file and drag the 'CasparCG Client' app to your /Applications to install.
-Tested on OS X 10.15.
+No installation required.
+Open the DMG file and drag the 'CasparCG Client' app to a location on your drive and start it.
+Tested on macOS 10.15.

 #### Linux
-Unpack the tar file and run the run.sh.
-You have to pre-install *VLC* to be able to run the Linux version.
+No installation required.
+Unpack the tar file to a location on your drive and run the run.sh script.
 Tested on Ubuntu 19.10 64-bit.

 ## Branches